emqx/emqx/apps/emqx_gateway/src/exproto/README.md

 # emqx-exproto

-The `emqx_exproto` extremly enhance the extensibility for EMQ X. It allow using an others programming language to **replace the protocol handling layer in EMQ X Broker**.
+The `emqx_exproto` extremely enhance the extensibility for EMQ X. It allow using an others programming language to **replace the protocol handling layer in EMQ X Broker**.

 ## Feature